ExtensionFM/rocket/README.rst

 parses the response and attempts to return real python objects representing the data.
 It throws a RocketAPIException in the event it can't do so.

-See rocket.proxies.py for more information.
+See rocket.proxies for more information.

 Http handling